Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric properties of Gaussian wavepacket dynamics

 The family of Gaussian wavepackets~(\ref{eq:GWP}) parametrized by $q_{t}$, $p_{t}$, $A_{t}$, and $\gamma_{t}$ forms a finite-dimensional symplectic submanifold of the Hilbert space and is equipped with a certain noncanonical symplectic structure.\cite{Ohsawa_Leok:2013} Ohsawa and Leok showed that symplectic reduction associated to norm conservation leads to a simpler symplectic form

-on a symplectic manifold parametrized by coordinates $\Lambda :=(q,p,\operatorname{Re}A,\operatorname{Im}A)$; this symplectic structure is conserved, e.g., by the variational Gaussian approximation, but not by Heller's original thawed Gaussian approximation.\cite{Ohsawa_Leok:2013} If the effective Hamiltonian is defined as the expectation value of the exact or some approximate Hamiltonian, i.e., $H_{\text{eff}}:=\langle\hat{H}\rangle_{\psi}$ or $H_{\text{eff}}:=\langle\hat{H}_{\text{appr}}\rangle_{\psi}$, then the conservation of both symplectic structure and effective energy are guaranteed automatically.\cite{Ohsawa_Leok:2013} This is because the function $H_{\text{eff}}(q,p,\operatorname{Re}A,\operatorname{Im}A)$ provides a Hamiltonian function on a manifold with coordinates $\Lambda$ and symplectic structure (\ref{eq:omega_Heller_reduced}) and because every Hamiltonian flow conserves its energy and symplectic structure.
-Although most examples in the following Secs.~\ref{sec:TG_methods} and \ref{sec:FG_methods} satisfy $H_{\text{eff}}=\langle\hat{H}_{\text{appr}}\rangle_{\psi}$, we do not assume the validity of this relation.
-Therefore, equations of motion obtained from the Hamiltonian approach differ from Eqs.~(\ref{eq:q_dot} )--(\ref{eq:gamma_dot}) and neither the symplectic form nor the effective energy is guaranteed to be conserved.
+on a manifold with coordinates $\Lambda:=(q,p,\mathcal{A}\equiv \operatorname{Re}A,\mathcal{B}\equiv\operatorname{Im}A)$; this symplectic structure is conserved, e.g., by the variational Gaussian approximation, but not by the original thawed Gaussian approximation.\cite{Ohsawa_Leok:2013} If the effective Hamiltonian is defined as the expectation value of the exact or some approximate Hamiltonian, i.e., $H_{\text{eff}}:=\langle\hat{H} \rangle_{\psi}$ or $H_{\text{eff}}:=\langle\hat{H}_{\text{appr}}\rangle_{\psi }$, then the conservation of both symplectic structure and effective energy are guaranteed automatically.\cite{Ohsawa_Leok:2013} This is because the function $H_{\text{eff}}(q,p,\mathcal{A},\mathcal{B})$ provides a Hamiltonian function on a manifold with coordinates $\Lambda$ and symplectic structure (\ref{eq:omega_Heller_reduced}) and because every Hamiltonian flow conserves its energy and symplectic structure.
+Although most examples in the following Secs.~\ref{sec:TG_methods} and \ref{sec:FG_methods} satisfy $H_{\text{eff} }=\langle\hat{H}_{\text{appr}}\rangle_{\psi}$, we do not assume the validity of this relation.
+Therefore, the more general Eqs.~(\ref{eq:q_dot} )--(\ref{eq:gamma_dot}) obtained from the perspective of the nonlinear TDSE\ differ from the equations of motion obtained from the Hamiltonian approach and conservation of neither the symplectic form nor the effective energy is guaranteed.

-The analysis of symplectic structure of Gaussian wavepacket dynamics with a general effective potential~(\ref{eq:V_eff}) can be done elegantly using the formalism of symplectic geometry, as was done by Ohsawa and Leok\cite{Ohsawa_Leok:2013} for the case where the effective potential is obtained as the expected value of some approximate potential ($V_{\text{eff} }:=\langle\hat{V}_{\text{appr}}\rangle$), but is deferred to a future work.
+The analysis of symplectic structure of Gaussian wavepacket dynamics with a general effective potential~(\ref{eq:V_eff}) can be done elegantly using the formalism of symplectic geometry, as was done by Ohsawa and Leok\cite{Ohsawa_Leok:2013} for the effective potential obtained as the expected value of some approximate potential ($V_{\text{eff}}:=\langle\hat {V}_{\text{appr}}\rangle$).
+Because this analysis relies on nonelementary concepts of differential geometry, it will be presented elsewhere.\cite{Vanicek:symplecticity}